mwilliams2014/liferay-docs/develop/tutorials/articles/193-adaptive-media/00-migrating-docs-and-media-thumbnails-intro.markdown

 # Migrating Documents and Media Thumbnails to Adaptive Media [](id=migrating-documents-and-media-thumbnails-to-adaptive-media)

-Adaptive Media images can greatly improve the user experience across all devices.
-You can provide this same experience in Documents and Media by migrating existing Documents and Media thumbnails to adaptive images.
+Adaptive Media creates a separate version of your uploaded images for each image resolution that you specify, ensuring that the viewer receives an image that caters to their device and doesn't waste their data.
+You can provide this same optimized user experience in Documents and Media by migrating existing Documents and Media thumbnails to adaptive images.

 This tutorial walks you through the process of migrating your Documents and Media thumbnails to adaptive images.